-- 12.1 For contracts with a value exceeding NOK 100,000, the grant recipient shall compile a written protocol with documentation of all assessments and decisions made during all steps of the procurement process from the planning stage until the signing of the contract.

-- 12.2 The protocol shall as a minimum include:

-- a) A description of the service, goods or works to be procured,

-- b) its relevance to the project/programme,

-- c) the value of the contract,

-- d) the selected tender procedure,

-- e) the name of all received tenderers,

-- f) the selection criteria,

-- g) the assessment of the tenders and tenderers,

-- h) an assessment of conflict of interest, and

-- i) the name of the selected tenderer.
+- 12.1 For contracts with a value exceeding NOK 100,000, the grant recipient shall compile a written protocol with documentation of all assessments and decisions made during all steps of the procurement process from the planning stage until the signing of the contract. - 12.2 The protocol shall as a minimum include: - a) A description of the service, goods or works to be procured, - b) the value of the contract, - c) the selected tender procedure, - d) the name of all received tenderers, - e) the selection criteria, - f) the assessment of the tenders and tenderers, - g) an assessment of conflict of interest, and - h) the name of the selected tenderer.